-Speeding up videos and slowing down videos are very common in movie making.
-If you want to speed up videos in iMovie or slow down videos in iMovie and don't know how, then you have come to the right place.
-This article focuses on how to speed up or slow down videos in iMovie.
+Speeding up and slowing down videos are very common in movie making.
+If you want to speed up videos in iMovie or slow down videos in iMovie and don't know how to achieve it, then you have come to the right place.
+This article will tell you what to do.
 Just check it out!

-Double click the video clip in the Project Browser to bring out the inspector window.
+Double-click the video clip in the Project Browser to bring out the Inspector window.
 If the video is not converted, choose "Convert Entire Clip" and the window shows up.

 Step 1.
-Add video to the program
+Add videos to the program

 Step 2.
 Change the speed of the video

-Double-click the added video to open video editing panel.
-Locate the the "Speed" option, and the speed numbers will indicate how fast or slow the motion effects will be.
+Double-click the added video to open the video editing panel.
+Locate the "Speed" option, and the speed numbers will indicate how fast or slow the motion effects will be.
 Adjust to the speed you want.
 Then preview it in the preview window.